 As was the case with Sacred Reich, Leeway and Enforced were also acts I’d never before caught.
 A New Yorker through and through, Leeway throat Eddie Sutton, who claimed to have lived in Pittsburgh for a time, prowled about the stage as if he were a cross between Jane’s Addiction’s Perry Farrell and a cat, revealing shocking vocal prowess, even getting quite soulful at times.
 Admittedly, I’m not as familiar with Leeway as I should, perhaps, but their deftly performed warm-up extravaganza left an impression on me.

-Enforced, who share a hometown with Iron Reagan, were rather derivative to me but were rather competent at riling up the audience, particularly once vocalist Knox Colby (what a cool name) commanded everyone to move closer to the stage.
-With only some demos on the market since their 2017 formation, I think Enforced have plenty of time and room to grow out of mere Bay Area worship (not that such a thing is necessarily bad) and into a sound and style they can call their own, and they have the chops to make it happen.
+Enforced, who share a hometown with Iron Reagan, were rather derivative to me but were also quite competent at riling up the audience, particularly once vocalist Knox Colby (what a cool name) commanded everyone to move closer to the stage.
+With only some demos on the market since their 2017 formation, I think Enforced have plenty of time and room to graduate from mere Bay Area worship (not that such a thing is necessarily bad) and into a sound and style they can call their own, and they have the chops to make it happen.

 In less than a month, I’ve been twice reminded that punk and metal are blood-siblings in the hostile musical landscape and that the animosity I once harbored towards the former was regrettable.
 One may have gotten more critical respect than the other, but it’s clear that they are kindred immaterial of divisive journalistic practices.
 Both are sounds of the proletariat.
-Both are angry and have to tell you about it.
-Both of them rattle the brains of the moral majority.
-Both of them make living in righteous defiance a worthy pursuit.
+Both are angry and need to tell you about it.
+Both of them rumble the brains of the moral majority.
+Both of them make living in righteous defiance a noble pursuit.